 Contracts are essential in many different industries and generally need to be as detailed as possible.
 One way to document details correctly is through the specification section of a contract.
 In the construction industry, owners, architects, and designers must be specific about the project’s necessary work for completion.
-Specifications in construction describe the materials, labor, and skill required for construction development.
+Building specifications in construction describe the materials, labor, and skill required for construction development.
 If contractors are not able to communicate these specifications, delays, change orders, and cost overruns will occur.
 There is a formal process dedicated to building specifications because they are such a keystone in construction.

 — Types of construction specifications: Performance, Prescriptive, Proprietary